 SMUD has a robust set of measures to address potential wildfire risks.
 The WMP will incorporate existing efforts and identify the process moving forward to supplement them where a need is identified.
 SMUD regularly coordinates with local fire agencies and other first response agencies.
 It also participates with emergency operations activities in its system areas.
-SMUD has robust VM programs with accelerated VM trimming cycles and is using enhanced technologies including LiDAR and Hyper-Spectral Imagery (these technologies can help identify diseased trees and trees that are a risk to SMUD lines).
+SMUD has robust VM programs with accelerated and targeted VM work (pruning & removal) cycles and is using enhanced technologies including LiDAR and Hyper-Spectral Imagery (these technologies can help identify diseased trees and trees that are a risk to SMUD lines).
 It also has robust inspection and maintenance programs that include aerial patrols with helicopters, IR inspections using helicopters (which can detect heat from power equipment before an event occurs) and regular ground inspections of all facilities (including core testing of the wood poles).
 SMUD is exploring potential system improvements such as the use of non-sparking equipment in key areas (e.g., use of CAL FIRE exempt fuses), replacing wood poles with steel in certain cases and the use of covered conductor alternatives.
+SMUD has initiated multiple projects to underground 4kV distribution lines in the UARP, as well as study alternative on-site generation sources to eliminate the distribution lines.
 SMUD has protocols for disabling automatic reclosers and for de-energizing lines to protect public safety (some conditions that factor into these protocols include: RFW, forecasted temperatures above 100°F, winds exceeding design standards, low humidity).
-It also has an Outage Communications Plan that will be enhanced to address potential de-energization events (SMUD will include targeted messaging for affected areas that will set expectations and identify support resources).
-See the table 5 for activities that address key wildfire risk factors.
+It also has an Outage Communications Plan that address potential de-energization events (SMUD will include targeted messaging for affected areas that will set expectations and identify support resources).
+See the following table for activities that address key wildfire risk factors.